Table of Content

 What Type of CDL License Are You Getting?

 A Class A CDL is required if you want to drive a flatbed, tractor-trailer, tank vehicle, or livestock carrier.
-Class B is required to drive a straight truck, box truck, dump truck with a small trailer, and large passenger or segmented bus.
-Class C is for small HazMat vehicles or vehicles transporting 16+ occupants.
+Class B is required to drive a straight truck or certain box trucks (typically 26,001+ GVWR), dump trucks with a small trailer, and large passenger buses.
 Of the three CDL classes, Class A lets you drive a bigger variety of vehicles and tow bigger loads, so it tends to take longer to obtain.

 Are You Planning to Earn Any Endorsements?